myxplor/discover-code-challenge/README.md

 ## Description
 We would like you to create a simple enrolment application.
-The application should have Users, Enrolments and Courses.
+The application should have Users, Enrolments and Courses with the fields outlines below.
+Fields marked with '- required' need to have a value.
+Fields marked with '- optional' can be empty or null

-User:
+### User:
 * First Name - required
 * Last Name - required
 * Date of Birth - required

-Enrolment:
+### Enrolment:
 * Start Date - required
-* End Date
+* End Date - optional
 * Course - required
 * User - required

-Course:
+### Course:
 * Name - required
-* Description
+* Description - optional

 ### Acceptance Critera
 1. Create a User